Home economics: Indonesia

 Home economics are known in Indonesia as Family Training and Welfare (Pembinaan dan Kesejahteraan Keluarga, PKK).
 It is rooted on a 1957 conference on home economics held in Bogor; it became state policy in 1972.

+Iran

+The new books are Family management and planning lifestyle for girls in secondary high schools and a similar book for boys just as well.

 Ireland

 Home economics was taught to girls in the junior cycle of secondary school in the 20th century.
 It was added to the senior cycle Leaving Certificate in 1971, at a time when elimination of school fees was increasing participation.
 In subsequent decades new co-educational community schools saw more boys studying the subject.
 Increased third-level education participation from the 1990s saw a decline in practical subjects not favoured for third-level entry requirements, including home economics.

 Italy

+In 1945, just days before the Liberation of World War II, Ada Gobetti stated, "The most difficult problem will be that of the housewife.
+It will be one of the most difficult to resolve if one wants to create a new society."
+She wanted women, family, work, and society to form a new relationship through education and organization of the housewives.
+Although people were not taught formal classes of home economics, during the 1950s and 1960s home economics manuals had been fully published.
+These manuals were compulsory for children to read in school.
+These manuals focused heavily on how to be a good housewife during a new era of transformation and how to adapt to new behaviors and habits.

-Starting from the Gentile reform, home economics was taught in the lower middle school and in the new unified middle school established in 1963.
+Starting from the Gentile reform of 1923, home economics was taught in the lower middle school and in the new unified middle school established in 1963.
 The name changed to Technical Applications, differentiated into male and female, which was taught until 1977 when it changed to the title of Technical Education, which no longer differed in relation to the sex of the pupils.